ahunsberger/TransformingCulture/README.md

 # TransformingCulture
 Presentation and materials for Transforming Culture with DevOps Principles Talk.
 This changes each time I give it, so notable differences are listed out.

-This has been given in some form at the following venues:
+Presented at the following venues:
 * TISQA (Feb 2018)
 * SauceCon (Mar 2018)
 * Quality Jam (Apr 2018)